[Original version May 2, 2017; updated April 11, 2019]

 - Kushner’s Failed Transaction with the Chinese: In March 2017, news outlets reported that a Chinese company, Anbang Insurance Group, planned a $4 billion transaction involving a property at 666 Fifth Avenue in Manhattan owned by Kushner Companies and deeply in debt.
 (In August 2018, Kushner Companies resolved its debt on the property by signing a 99-year lease to another firm, Brookfield Properties.)
 If the Anbang deal had gone through, it would have netted the Kushner family firm approximately $400 million.
 However, within a few weeks of the initial reports, Anbang and the Kushner family ended talks about a possible deal.
 It is not clear how much public outcry over the potential conflict of interest issue may have played a role.
 (Since then, the Chinese Government has taken control of Anbang and sentenced the Group’s chairman to 18 years in prison for financial offenses.)

-- Kushner’s Meeting with Russian Officials: In connection with the ongoing investigation into possible collusion between the Trump campaign and the Russian government during the 2016 election, the FBI and Special Counsel Robert Mueller are reportedly scrutinizing meetings in 2016 between Jared Kushner and two Russian officials, Ambassador Sergey Kislyak and Sergey Gorkov, the head of VEB (a Russian state-owned development bank) and a close associate of Vladamir Putin.
+- Kushner’s Meeting with Russian Officials: In connection with the investigation into possible collusion between the Trump campaign and the Russian government during the 2016 election, the FBI and Special Counsel Robert Mueller reportedly scrutinized meetings in 2016 between Jared Kushner and two Russian officials, Ambassador Sergey Kislyak and Sergey Gorkov, the head of VEB (a Russian state-owned development bank) and a close associate of Vladimir Putin.
 The contents of those discussions are still unknown.
-Sources said Kushner and Kislyak met on December 1 to discuss setting up secret channels of communication between Trump’s transition team and the Kremlin.
+Sources said Kushner and Kislyak met on December 1, 2016, to discuss setting up secret channels of communication between Trump’s transition team and the Kremlin.
 Former National Security Advisor Michael Flynn was also present.
 Flynn’s sentencing memo, released December 4, 2018, could shed light on the truth of these accounts.
-(Information related to “ongoing investigations,” including a section covering “interactions between the transition team and Russia, ”was redacted“.)
+(Information related to “ongoing investigations,” including a section covering “interactions between the transition team and Russia,” was redacted.)
 Regarding the December 13 meeting with Gorkov, the parties have issued seemingly contradictory explanations.
 Kushner, for example, asserted that he was discussing policy issues, while Gorkov asserted that in their meeting Kushner was acting in his private capacity as a representative of his business.
 Some media reports have suggested they may have discussed the possibility that Gorkov’s bank might extend financing to the 666 Fifth Avenue property mentioned above, or other business ventures of the Kushner family, if the Trump Administration lifted the sanctions that the U.S. had imposed on Russia in response to Russia’s incursion into Ukraine.
 Others, however, have questioned the plausibility of this speculation, given that the size of the loan required for the 666 Fifth Avenue property would be quite large relative to VEB’s assets.

 - Kushner’s Loans from Apollo Global Management and Citigroup: In the spring of 2017, Kushner had multiple White House meetings with representatives of two financial institutions, Apollo Global Management and Citigroup.
 Shortly afterwards, both Apollo and Citigroup made substantial loans to Kushner Companies.
 Both lenders, as well as Kushner, dispute that the White House meetings had anything to do with the loans, but the Office of Government Ethics and White House Counsel’s Office are looking into the matter to determine if any laws or regulations were violated.
 Of particular concern is the fact that the Apollo Global Management loan was three times the size of their average property loan, and just a month later the Securities and Exchange Commission terminated an investigation into the company’s financial reporting practices.